juxor/afaq/markdown/secG3.md

 80, p.
 4] So the likes of Tucker were well aware of the so-called marginalist revolution and rejected it.

-Somewhat ironically, a key founders of "Austrian" economics was quoted favourably in **Liberty** but only with regards to his devastating critique of existing theories of interest and profit.
-Hugo Bilgram asked a defender of interest whether he had _"ever read Volume 1 of Bhm-Bawerk's 'Capital and Interest'"_ for in this volume _"the fructification theory is . . . completely refuted."_ Bilgram, needless to say, did not support Bhm-Bawerk's defence of usury, instead arguing that restrictions in the amount of money forced people to pay for its use and _"[t]his, and nothing else, [causes] the interest accruing to capital, regarding which the modern economists are doing their utmost to find a theory that will not expose the system of industrial piracy of today."_ He did not exclude Bhm-Bawerk's theory from his conclusion that _"since every one of these pet theories is based on some fallacy, [economists] cannot agree upon any one."_ The abolition of the money monopoly will _"abolish the power of capital to appropriate a net profit."_ [**Op.
+Somewhat ironically, a key founder of "Austrian" economics was quoted favourably in **Liberty** but only with regards to his devastating critique of existing theories of interest and profit.
+Hugo Bilgram asked a defender of interest whether he had _"ever read Volume 1 of Bohm-Bawerk's 'Capital and Interest'"_ for in this volume _"the fructification theory is . . . completely refuted."_ Bilgram, needless to say, did not support Bohm-Bawerk's defence of usury, instead arguing that restrictions in the amount of money forced people to pay for its use and _"[t]his, and nothing else, [causes] the interest accruing to capital, regarding which the modern economists are doing their utmost to find a theory that will not expose the system of industrial piracy of today."_ He did not exclude Bohm-Bawerk's theory from his conclusion that _"since every one of these pet theories is based on some fallacy, [economists] cannot agree upon any one."_ The abolition of the money monopoly will _"abolish the power of capital to appropriate a net profit."_ [**Op.
 Cit.**, no. 282, p.
-11] Tucker himself noted that Bhm-Bawerk _"has refuted all these ancient apologies for interest -- productivity of capital, abstinence, etc."_
+11] Tucker himself noted that Bohm-Bawerk _"has refuted all these ancient apologies for interest -- productivity of capital, abstinence, etc."_
 [**Op.
 Cit.**, no. 287, p.
-5] **Liberty** also published a synopsis of Francis Tandy's **Voluntary Socialism**, whose chapter 6 was _"devoted to an analysis of value according to the marginal utility value of Bhm-Bawerk.
+5] **Liberty** also published a synopsis of Francis Tandy's **Voluntary Socialism**, whose chapter 6 was _"devoted to an analysis of value according to the marginal utility value of Bohm-Bawerk.
 It also deals with the Marxian theory of surplus value, showing that all our economic ills are due to the existence of that surplus value."_ [**Op.
 Cit.**, no. 334, p.
 5] Clearly, then, the individualist anarchists were aware of the "Austrian"